abhishek-kumar-code/Redfish_Public/Specification.md

 There are three possible styles of array properties in a Resource, which are detailed in the [Array properties](#array-properties) clause.

 Within a PATCH request, the service shall accept `null` to remove an element, and accept an empty object `{}` to leave an element unchanged.
-Array properties using the fixed or variable length style array will remove those elements, while array properties using the rigid style array will replace removed elements with `null` elements.
+Array properties using the fixed or variable length style will remove those elements, while array properties using the rigid style will replace removed elements with `null` elements.
 A service may indicate the maximum size of an array by padding `null` elements at the end of the array sequence.

 When processing a PATCH request, the order of operations shall be:
 * Modifications